tristan-mcdonald/tenet/README.md

 # Tenet
 _As starred by [Chris Coyier](https://github.com/chriscoyier)!_

+With Tenet you define a small viewport size and a font-size to go with it, as well as a large viewport size and a font-size to go with that.
+Between these viewport sizes, Tenet fluidly interpolates not only your entire font stack, but also all whitespace and element sizes.
+In addition to this, you'll define two different ratios (for the minimum and maximum viewport sizes) by which the font-size of your headings will increase, and Tenet will fluidly interpolate between those!

+This means you won't need to write media queries for your font-sizes again, and you'll write far fewer media queries overall, as elements resize fluidly with the viewport.

-High designer-engineer happiness when designing and building the frontend of large-scale web software, while avoiding introducing technical debt as much as is possible.
+Tenet also comes with many handy tools pointing you toward a methodology for writing maintainable frontends, with your quality of life in mind, while avoiding introducing technical debt as much as is possible.

 ## What is this?
 Tenet is a sensible toolkit for starting large front-end projects, and for prototyping designs for the web.
 It is opinionated, and a detailed guide to the suggested methodology for working with this toolkit can be found in the [documentation](https://github.com/trubblebruin/tenet/wiki).